jerkey/homer/README.md

 the program is written in python to encourage modifications during use, for maximum versatility.

 ##dependancies
-you will need Python 2.7 or higher, and pyserial to get the camera view to work, you also need opencv2
+you will need Python 2.7 or higher, and pyserial to talk to your cnc machine

+to get the camera view to work, you also need opencv 2 for python

 license:  MIT
 ![homey](https://raw.github.com/jerkey/homer/master/screenshot.png)